Skip to content

 HONKA FUSION AS A FABRIC FIRST APPROACH

-Honka have been practising a ‘fabric first’ approach since 1958 by using the most sustainable, environmental, and ecological construction materials available from probably the most sustainable and best-managed forests in the world.
+Honka have been practising a ‘Fabric First’ approach since 1958 by using the most sustainable, environmental, and ecological construction materials available from probably the most sustainable and best-managed forests in the world.

-The “fabric first” approach to building design emphasises the importance of maximising the performance of building materials and components before resorting to electrical or mechanical building services systems.
+The 'Fabric First' approach to building design emphasises the importance of maximising the performance of building materials and components before resorting to electrical or mechanical building services systems.

 This approach can reduce both capital and operational costs, as well as energy consumption and carbon emissions, while also lowering maintenance costs.